 Mtsvadi – მწვადი – Skewered Barbecue

 Mtsvadi just means “Barbecue” and boy does Georgian cuisine include a lot of barbecue options!
-Big chunky pieces of skewered meat, sometimes even with bone in.
+The Georgian Shashlik equivalent is big chunky pieces of skewered meat, sometimes even with bone in.
 You’ll find many restaurants with a giant barbecue station outside, almost always wood burning to give even better flavour.

 Where?
 Ethno Tsiskvili, Tbilisi – Map Location – The photo shows the pork mixed Barbecue.
 Qababi, fatty pork, loin, sausage and more!